duperez/MsSql-data-migration/README.md

 #   -- To open docker shell --
 docker exec -it <docker_id> "bash"

-#   -- To open sql shell --
+#   -- To open sql shell (execute on docker shell) --
 /opt/mssql-tools/bin/sqlcmd -S localhost -U <"user_name"> -P <"pass">
 ```
 in your environment folder:

-If you want an specific execution order of your files, just enumerate your files with a number, as the example bellow.
+If you want an specific execution order of your files, just enumerate your files as the example bellow.

 ```
 00_database_creation.sql